-- to the 30 metre x 60 metre landing area there must be a minimum lateral separation of 30 metres in all directions from any Spectators. - 12.14 No paraglider or hang-glider pilot shall overfly any Spectator. - 12.15 The landing area must be suitably marked and must be fully briefed to each pilot prior to launch.
+- to the 30 metre x 60 metre landing area there must be a minimum lateral separation of 30 metres in all directions from any Spectators. - 12.14 No paraglider or hang-glider pilot shall overfly any Spectator. - 12.15 The landing area must be clearly identifiable and must be fully briefed to each pilot prior to launch.

-The display (when the display forms part of a flying display)
+The display (when the display forms part of a Flying Display)

-- The paragliding/hang-gliding pilot or display team shall provide a ground party at the landing site who must be able to communicate with the launch point or dropping aircraft by means of signal panels and/or radio.
-The ground party should also be able to communicate with the airborne pilots by signal panels or radio. - 12.17 The display elements must be completed and the paraglider/hang-glider must be in normal flight to commence the landing approach at a height no lower than 200 feet when over land and 100 feet when over water.
+- 12.16 The paragliding / hang-gliding pilot or display team shall ensure there is a ground party at the landing site who must be able to communicate with the launch point or dropping aircraft by means of signal panels and / or radio.
+The ground party should also be able to communicate with the airborne pilots by signal panels or radio. - 12.17 The display elements must be completed and the paraglider / hang-glider must be in normal flight to commence the landing approach at a height no lower than 200 feet when over land and 100 feet when over water.